I-864 Affidavit of Support: Income Requirements & Processing Time

 • Fourth Preference: Siblings of adult U.S. citizens, along with their spouse and unmarried minor children

-There are exclusions where an individual in one of the aforementioned preference categories would not need to file Form I-864, Affidavit of Support.
+There are exclusions where an individual does not need to file Form I-864, Affidavit of Support.
 To qualify for the exclusion, they would need to demonstrate one of the following:

 Poverty Guidelines for 48 Contiguous States